TrueVisions: HD set-top box

-In October 2011, TrueVisions launched an HD descrambler and all-in-one set-top box called "HD Plus" following the launch of its HDTV service.
-The HD Plus was manufactured by Samsung and Humax.
-HD Plus also has the PVR feature which recorded using an external eSATA hard drive.
-On September 22, 2014, the extra monthly fee for PVR was removed for customers with premium packages.
+In October 2011, TrueVisions launched an all-in-one high-definition set-top box called "HD Plus", following the launch of its high-definition television service.
+The HD Plus was manufactured by Samsung and Humax, and used an external eSATA hard drive for digital video recording.
+On September 22, 2014, the extra monthly fee for PVR service was removed for customers with premium packages.